 Adjustable-Rate Mortgages

-An ARM interest rate fluctuates over the term of the loan based on the market.
-These loans generally begin with a relatively short period when the interest rate is fixed—known as the fixed-rate period—before switching to the variable interest rate.
+An adjustable-rate mortgage, or ARM, has an interest rate that fluctuates over the term of the loan based on the market.
+These loans generally begin with a relatively short period when the interest rate is fixed — known as the fixed-rate period — before switching to the variable interest rate.

 ARMs are attractive for a variety of reasons.
 For one thing, the interest rate during the introductory fixed-rate period is often lower than it is in FRMs, meaning the borrower can enjoy smaller payments at the beginning of the mortgage.

-ARMs may also allow borrowers to benefit when market rates drop, though, obviously, if market rates increase, so can the borrower’s monthly payment.
-(Some ARMs include clauses limiting the annual and life-of-loan adjustments and creating rate caps, which can help protect buyers, but it’s still not the same kind of peace of mind available from FRMs.)
+ARMs may also allow borrowers to benefit when market rates drop.
+Though, if market rates increase, so can the borrower’s monthly payment.
+Some ARMs include clauses limiting the annual and life-of-loan adjustments and creating rate caps, which can help protect buyers, but it’s still not the same kind of peace of mind available from FRMs.

 Recommended: Fixed vs. Adjustable Rate Mortgages: What’s the Difference?